alsessions/al/src/posts/workspace.md

 ## Code Editor

 [VS Code](https://code.visualstudio.com) all day every day.
-I'll never have the need for Vim or Emacs and don't really want to learn a new OS.
+I'll never have the need for Vim or Emacs and don't really want to learn a whole new OS.
 I've used and bought [Sublime Text](https://www.sublimetext.com/) and as much as I like the speed and elegance of Sublime the pace of development just isn't there.

 I don't do much fancy with the terminal and stick with bash.
-I know it and for my needs it is more than adequate.
+I've used ZSH and Fish and the learning curve just isn't worth it.
+I know it and for my needs bash is more than adequate.
 For a client I like [Tilix](https://gnunn1.github.io/tilix-web/).
 I'll generally have a couple running all day and and have them set up to fade away when unfocused.
 They hang out there all day a keystroke away but remain unobtrusive.

 {% lazypicture "tilix2.png" "Visual Studio Code and a Terminal" %}
 <div class="lazypicturecaption">VSCode and Tilix terminal.</div>

-Quamquam te quidem video minime esse deterritum.
-Quantum Aristoxeni ingenium consumptum videmus in musicis?
-Sed ego in hoc resisto; At iam decimum annum in spelunca iacet.
-Quicquid enim a sapientia proficiscitur, id continuo debet expletum esse omnibus suis partibus; Cupit enim dícere nihil posse ad beatam vitam deesse sapienti.